Wealth Management Near Me: 7 Questions to Help Narrow Your Search for High Net Worth Financial Planning

 What is a wealth management firm?

-Whenever someone wants to invest their money, there are several ways they can do so.
-Some might choose to manage their own investments, while those who prefer to have someone else invest their wealth can turn to wealth management firms.
-There are various levels of investment management services performed by firms that help you invest your wealth.
-You can turn to a robo-advisor, find a financial advisor, or use a wealth management firm.
-The type of advisor that you turn to usually depends on how much, or how little, you would like to manage your investment portfolio.
+There are various levels of investment advisory services performed by firms that help you invest your money.
+You can turn to a Robo-advisor, find wealth advisors, financial advisors, or use the services of an investment adviser.
+The type of advisor you turn to usually depends on how much or how little you would like to manage your investment portfolio.

-So, what’s the difference between these firms, and when should you go with a wealth manager?
+So, what’s the difference between these firms, and when should you go with a financial planning expert?
 Robo-advisors provide investment management services with minimum human assistance using algorithms that help you select investments.
-When you use a robo-advisor, you’ll rarely get input on how to invest from real people.
-But what are your options if you would prefer not to go with a computer-based investing account?

-Then, there are investment brokers.
+Then, there are investment management firms/brokers.
 Investment brokers are the people and institutions that purchase securities, stocks, and bonds from exchanges for their clients.
 In return, they earn a commission on every sale.
-However, they don’t provide a range of financial management services like wealth managers.
+However, they don’t provide a range of financial services like wealth managers.
 They focus more on implementing an investment strategy that will help you increase your wealth.

-Now you’re probably wondering “well, what is a wealth management firm then?”
-Wealth management firms are usually comprised of wealth managers that are Registered Investment Advisors (RIAs).
-These wealth managers provide a full range of financial and investment services so that you can grow your wealth.
-If you want a professional investor to advise you on all aspects of growing, maintaining, or managing wealth to meet your goals, or you want total hands-off management of your investment portfolio, financial planning, retirement planning, and the likes, then you’ll want to work with a wealth management company.
+A financial advisor/financial advisory firms are usually comprised of financial advisors that are Registered Investment Advisors (RIAs).
+These financial advisors provide a full range of financial and investment services so that you can grow your wealth.
+If you want a professional financial advisor to give you advice on all aspects of growing, maintaining, or managing wealth to meet your goals, or you want total hands-off management of your investment portfolio, financial planning, retirement planning, and the likes, then you’ll want to work with a wealth management company.

-To learn about how to find the right wealth manager, click here to read our exclusive guide for high net worth and ultra-high net worth investors.
+To get more information and advice on finding the right financial advisor, click here to read our exclusive guide for high net worth and ultra-high net worth investors.
 You can contact us at our office near your area or reach us through our easy-to-use website with smooth navigation.

 Why work with a Registered Investment Advisor instead of an Investment Broker?

-Aside from the level of service you’ll achieve using a different investment adviser each time and the experience they have acquired from working with several clients, there are several reasons why a wealth management company might be best for you.
+Aside from the level of financial services you’ll achieve using a different investment adviser each time and the experience they have acquired from working with several clients, there are several reasons why a wealth management company might be best for you.
 Let’s start with the difference between an RIA wealth manager and an investment broker.

-You probably recognize companies like Charles Schwab, TD Ameritrade, and Fidelity Investments.
-These companies employ investment brokers to purchase stocks, mutual funds, and ETFs on your behalf.
-Two significant differences between these investment brokers and wealth managers are:
+You probably recognize some of the financial companies that are considered “big” in the United States.
+These companies employ investment brokers to purchase stocks, mutual funds, and ETFs on behalf of their clients.
+Two significant differences between these investment brokers and financial managers are:

-- Whether these advisorshave a fiduciary duty to act in your best interest, and
+- Whether these advisors have a fiduciary duty to act in the client`s best interest, and

 - How these advisors are compensated.

-First, let’s cover fiduciary duty, and discuss what exactly this means.
 For a financial advisor to become an RIA, they register with the Securities and Exchange Commission (SEC).
-In doing so, they agree to the US Investment Advisors Act of 1940 and thus must either act within your best interest when purchasing or advising you to purchase certain securities, or make a full disclosure on all material conflicts of interest before you make any changes to your holdings.
+They agree to the US Investment Advisors Act of 1940 and thus must either act within your best interest when purchasing or advising you to purchase certain securities or make full disclosure on all material conflicts of interest before making any changes to your holdings.

-Investment brokers on the other hand do not have fiduciary duty.
-Although there’s a new rule called Regulation Best Interest being enforced June 30th, 2020, where brokers legally should do what’s in your best interest when suggesting certain investments, there’s a lot of room for interpretation on what it means to act in your best interest.
-Even after the rule passes, brokers can still make recommendations of securities which earn them a larger commission, if they disclose exactly how they’ll profit from your financial decisions.
+Investment brokers, on the other hand, do not have a fiduciary duty.
+Although there’s a new rule called Regulation Best Interest being enforced June 30th, 2020, where a broker legally needs to do what’s in the client`s best interest when suggesting certain investments, there’s a lot of room for interpretation on what it means to act in your best interest.
+Even after the rule passes, brokers can still make recommendations of securities that earn them a larger commission if they disclose exactly how they’ll profit from your financial decisions.

-This brings us to our second distinction between working with a wealth manager versus an investment broker.
-We’ll get into the nuance of wealth manager compensation shortly when we discuss the wealth management strategies that different firms use.
+This brings us to our second distinction between working with a financial advisor versus an investment broker.
+We’ll get into the nuance of financial advisor compensation shortly when we discuss the strategies of managing finances that different firms use.
 But generally, you can estimate that a wealth manager earns somewhere around 1% of your investment portfolio’s value per year.
-As you can tell, with this compensation method it’s in your wealth manager’s best interest to ensure that you are growing or maintaining your level of wealth.
+As you can tell, with this compensation method, it’s in your wealth manager’s best interest to ensure that you are growing or maintaining your level of wealth.

-In contrast, broker dealers earn compensation differently.
+In contrast, broker-dealers earn compensation differently.
 Investment brokers suggest securities based on your current needs at the time and will earn a commission depending on which investments you purchase.
-Let’s say that you decide to purchase an investment solution based on their input that results in less growth of your wealth.
-Although you might assume that the broker will be compensated less because your investments didn’t match the market returns, they might actually make more off commissions because of your decision to purchase one investment over another.
+Let’s say that you decide to purchase an investment solution based on their input, resulting in less growth in your finances.
+Although you might assume that the broker will be compensated less because your investments didn’t match the market returns, they might actually make more off commissions because you decided to purchase one investment over another.

-Wealth managers are full-service financial planners that offer a wide range of services to their affluent customers.
-Here are some areas that your wealth manager can assist you with:
+Financial advisors are full-service financial planners that offer a wide variety of services to their affluent customers.
+Here are some areas that your financial advisor can assist you with:

 - Retirement planning for the long-term or immediate future.